-- NordVPN – the best VPN for Android overall
+- NordVPN – the best VPN for Android phones in 2023

 - Surfshark – affordable Android VPN with unlimited connections

-- Atlas VPN – a great affordable VPN for Android
+- Proton VPN – speedy and reliable VPN for Android

 - Security.
 Top-notch security is the first and foremost aspect of every reputable VPN.
 A powerful Android VPN should provide the next-gen AES-256 encryption, a system-wide kill switch that will keep your Internet data from leaking.
 Also, excellent VPN services implement the safest tunneling protocols like WireGuard, OpenVPN, or IKEv2.